 When Rina Sawayama’s record label Dirty Hit asked her what she wanted for her first album, she told them: “I want to win a Mercury Award.”
 That was back in 2019, and her record SAWAYAMA was still in its early stages.
 Today, it’s one of the top-rated albums on Metacritic.
 Elton John named it “the strongest” record of the year.

 When the Hyundai Mercury Prize – one of the most anticipated music competitions of the year – announced its shortlist on Thursday, it was hailed as a landmark year for the prize, with albums from female artists like Charli XCX and Dua Lipa leading the nominations for the first time in its history.
 But the critically-acclaimed SAWAYAMA was not one of them – a notable omission pointed out by Elton, Guardian music critics and Rina’s highly vocal fans (who call themselves “Pixels”).

-The snub, Rina tells VICE News in an exclusive interview, left her heartbroken.
-But it wasn’t that she’d missed out on a nomination – she wasn’t able to enter the Mercury Prize at all.
+The news, Rina tells VICE in an exclusive interview, left her heartbroken.
+It wasn’t that she’d missed out on a nomination – she wasn’t able to enter the Mercury Prize at all.